JXO/nanovgo/README.rst

 DaVinci
 =============

+DaVinci may contain vector graphics engine, ui, font utils and maybe more ...

 DaVinci is forked from NanoVGo.
-A vector graphics engine inspired by HTML5 Canvas API.

 NanoVGo
 ---------------